cristianglezm/EvoGarden/Planning.md

     -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
 It tracks population histories, manages cooldowns, and decides when to introduce new birds, eagles, or herbicide planes.
     -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`, handling the creation of new flowers without blocking the simulation.
     -   `src/lib/EcosystemManager.ts`: A module that contains functions for system-wide behaviors like nutrient healing and **insect reproduction**, which includes genetic crossover and mutation logic for offspring.
-    -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
+    -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, `slimeTrailBehavior`, etc.).
 These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.
     -   `src/lib/Trie.ts`: A generic Trie data structure for efficient prefix-based string searching, used by the `GlobalSearch` component.